Charitable Trust Fund

+1.1.
 The CMI Charitable Trust was set up in 1985 on the initiative of Professor Francesco Berlingieri (the then President) and Bill Birch Reynardson (a Vice-President of CMI) and with the active support of other Vice-Presidents and members of the Executive Council.
-Funds were collected from firms of maritime lawyers around the world, from marine insurance companies and P. & I. Clubs.
-The trust was to be established in London and subject to English law.
+Funds were collected from maritime lawyers around the world, from marine insurance companies and P. & I. Clubs.
+The trust was [to be] established in London and subject to English law.
 Funds were to be administered and invested by the Finance Department of Thomas R. Miller, the managers of the U.K. P.& I. Club.

 (b) the advancement and promotion of research and study in the fields of comparative law and international marine and commercial law and the publication of the results of such research.”